Welcome to the Dashing Whippets Running Team, and our Guide for New Members.

 Reach out to our 2017 Running Dog blog coordinator Stephen Gnoza.

 I work at a restaurant, and I think I can arrange gift cards that could be prizes for the track meet, or raffles at a team party.
-Whom should I be in touch with?
+Is the team interested?

-Any ideas for sponsorships and partnerships can go to: email@example.com.
+YES.
+Send ideas for sponsorships and partnerships to: email@example.com.